eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/v-pid-rulebook.md

 burdens.
 A clear and limited selection of attestation models is essential to ensure a coherent, secure, and interoperable EUDI Wallet ecosystem.

+For all the above reasons, the requirement \[PID\_\01\] included in the the PID rulebook of Annex 3 of the ARF still applies.

 ## 5 Privacy considerations

 Privacy is a critical concern, especially regarding how attestation data is